mitre-public/boogie/boogie-xml/README.md

 use separate `Airway` records with the same published identifier because v23_4 represents one continuous path per record.
 Direction-specific RNP, level, route type, or distance differences also remain separate path variants.
 The fixture does not create connections between unrelated sections.
 Original DAFIF directions and end markers remain in notes.
+Encoded RNP values are converted to nautical miles (e.g., `100` becomes 10 NM and `031` becomes 0.3 NM).
+True courses and runway headings retain their true-bearing flags, including headings from runway identifiers ending in `T`.

 DAFIF airspaces retain source start/end coordinates, arc directions and starting bearings, circle centers and radii, and AGL/MSL/flight-level altitude references.
 Altitudes `GND`/`SURFACE`, `UNLTD`, `U`, and